ssiwan/kmt/README.md

 The DHS KMT security testing uses Vega https://subgraph.com/vega/.
 Vega is used to detect web vulnerabilities such as cross site scripting and other web vulnerabilities.

-## Using Docker to simplify development
+## Using Docker for development

-You can use Docker to improve your JHipster development experience.
-A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

-For example, to start a mysql database in a docker container, run:
+Start a mysql database in a docker container, run:

     docker-compose -f src/main/docker/mysql.yml up -d

-To stop it and remove the container, run:

-    docker-compose -f src/main/docker/mysql.yml down

-You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build a docker image of your app by running:
+Build a docker image of DHS KMT app by running:

     ./mvnw verify -Pprod dockerfile:build